pau1a/Transcrypt/main.md

 * **Public site** — the publication and community layer for articles, updates, and social engagement.
 It is publicly readable, cacheable, and instrumented for discoverability, but it has no path to tenant data.
 * **Tenant portal** — the authenticated workspace for customers to manage their assurance activities.
 It communicates through the API gateway using short-lived credentials and tenant-scoped routes.
 All user actions terminate at this gateway, which enforces authentication, rate limiting, and routing based on tenant context.

+The `/app` path is a security and identity boundary, not a product.
+For v1, it maps to the Essential product at `/app/essential`, with future regulated packs extending under `/app/{product}`.

 ### Central Layer ()

 Within the heart of the Transcrypt system, an **evaluation pipeline**, known commercially as Transcrypt Essential, processes tenant-scoped inputs from the gateway.
 This heart is composed of discrete, bounded services: